Columbus Saints Drum and Bugle Corps: History

 Founded as the Saints Drumline in 2003 by Marshall Cheatham; a social worker, and juvenile corrections officer, the corps began as an after-school musical outlet for kids.
 In 2012, the drumline expanded into a drum and bugle corps using a stock of G major bugles.

 The corps partnered with the Boys & Girls Club of Columbus in 2014 to provide free music programs for club members in the Franklinton neighborhood.
 The "BOOM" performance ensemble resulted from this partnership.

+From 2014 to 2018, the corps participated in DCI's SoundSport program, earning a bronze medal in 2014 and four silver medals from 2015 to 2018 at the SoundSport International Food & Music Festival in Indianapolis, Indiana.
+Furthermore, the corps earned its only gold medal at SoundSport Atlanta in 2016.
+The corps became members of the Mid-America Competing Band Directors Association (MACBDA) circuit in 2017, winning high drums in 2017 in Open Class and earning bronze medals in 2018 and 2019 in Open Class and Class A respectively.

 The Saints completed a one-year residency at Flex High School, a charter school supported by the United Way of Central Ohio, in 2017.
 The residency allowed the corps to offer performance opportunities to students.
 Later that year, the corps applied to compete as a member of Drum Corps Associates (DCA).
 After an evaluation by DCA board members, the corps was approved for competition in Class A in June 2018.

 Beginning in 2019, the Columbus Saints was approved for competition in Drum Corps International's All Age Division, which allows the corps to perform at a greater number of shows closer to Ohio, where DCA adjudicated shows are scarce due to the geographic location of the majority of DCA member corps.
 During the spring of 2019, the Columbus Saints equipment trailer was stolen, and with the assistance of local news, politicians, and law enforcement was recovered enabling the corps to continue its 2019 season.

 As part of the 2021 non-competitive DCI season, the Saints performed at DCI shows, including the Indianapolis celebration, and livestreams.